nextcloud/all-in-one/community-containers/stalwart/upgrading.md

 > [!NOTE]
-> Unless the starting script tells you, you have no acction to do to update.
+> Unless the starting script tells you, you have no action to do to update.

 # UPGRADING